tensorflow/tfjs-examples/README.md

 This repository contains a set of examples implemented in [TensorFlow.js](http://js.tensorflow.org).

-Each example directory is completely standalone so you can copy the directory to another project.
+Each example directory is standalone so the directory can be copied to another project.

 ## How to build an example

-To build an example, first `cd` into the directory and run `yarn` to install the dependencies of the example, and `yarn watch` to build it, for example:
+`cd` into the directory, run `yarn` to install the dependencies of the example, and `yarn watch` to build it.
+For example:

 ```sh
 cd mnist-core